 Genetics of Fertility Impairment and Hearing Loss

-Led by Dr. Marry van den Heuvel-Eibrink of the Prinses Maxima Centrum (PMC), genetic samples have been collected from pan-European cohorts and analysed through a Genome Wide Association Study (GWAS).
-The genetics team includes Dr. Oliver Zolk at the University of Ulm and Dr. Linda Broer, Eva Clemens and Anne-Lotte van der Kooi at the Erasmus Medical Centre (EMC).
-Known genetic risk factors for female fertility impairment will be investigated and novel genetic risk factors for fertility impairment and hearing loss will be identified.
-Analyses will include both cohort and case-control approaches.
-Survivors in the genetic studies will come from Germany, Switzerland, Italy, the Netherlands, France, Norway and the Czech Republic.
+Led by Dr. Marry van den Heuvel-Eibrink of the Prinses Maxima Centrum (PMC), genetic samples were collected from pan-European cohorts and analysed through candidate gene studies and Genome Wide Association Studies (GWAS).
+The genetics team included Dr. Oliver Zolk at the University of Ulm and Dr. Linda Broer, Eva Clemens and Anne-Lotte van der Kooi at the Erasmus Medical Centre (EMC).
+Known genetic risk factors for female fertility impairment were investigated and novel genetic risk factors for fertility impairment and hearing loss were identified, and independent replication studies are being conducted in the USA and Canada.
+Analyses included both cohort and case-control approaches.
+Survivors in the genetic studies came from Germany, Switzerland, Italy, the Netherlands, France, Norway and the Czech Republic.

 (Left: DNA samples arrive in the laboratory, A.L. van der Kooi, E. Clemens; Right: Sample analysis underway, A.L. van der Kooi, E. Clemens, M. van Dijk)